Dr. Shoha is officially recognized as a Diplomate of Dental Sleep Medicine

 Understanding Sleep Apnea

 Sleep difficulties are extremely common, and for many people the underlying cause is sleep apnea.
-It’s estimated that about 22 million Americans live with this condition, which can lead to chronic fatigue and poor-quality sleep.
+It is estimated that about 22 million Americans live with this condition, which can lead to chronic fatigue and poor quality of sleep.
 Sleep apnea is not just loud snoring or restless nights — it is a serious sleep disorder where breathing repeatedly becomes shallow or completely stops during sleep.

 In the short term, untreated sleep apnea can cause excessive daytime sleepiness, low energy, irritability, difficulty concentrating, memory problems, and slowed reaction times — all of which increase the risk of workplace errors and motor-vehicle accidents.
 Over time, repeated oxygen drops and fragmented sleep may also place added strain on the cardiovascular and metabolic systems, contributing to more serious long-term health concerns.